-To investigate this issue, the taxi fleet scenario examines the case of intensively used commercial vehicles, notionally taxis, and compares them with normally used four-wheel EVs.
+To investigate this issue, the taxi fleet scenario examines the case of intensively used commercial vehicles, primarily taxis, and compares them with normally used four-wheel EVs.
 To represent the scenario, two important changes in assumptions are in order.
-The first is the vehicle mileage, which increases four times in each country to reflect greater usage and leading to a larger saving in operating costs.
+The first is the lifetime vehicle mileage, which increases four times in each country to reflect greater usage and leading to a larger saving in operating costs.
 The second is to increase the investment in public charging infrastructure by doubling the fast charger density for cars in recognition that it would be necessary to support a larger electric taxi fleet.
-On maintenance, the maintenance cost for cars is doubled; and assumed two battery replacements during lifetime for EVs, at years 5 and 10 respectively.
+As for maintenance, the maintenance cost for cars is doubled; this assumes two battery replacements during lifetime for EVs, at years 5 and 10.
 Because these changes affect the results in opposite directions, the outcome cannot be readily predicted.

 The results in table 2.16 indicate that the increase in operating cost savings largely exceeds the higher investment needed in charging infrastructure.
-Nevertheless, the positive impact is seldom large enough to reverse the prior
+Nevertheless, the positive impact is seldom large enough to reverse the prior conclusions regarding the economic case for